hildogjr/KiCost/docs/_build/html/_sources/configuration.rst.txt

         # cpc_country: UK
         # Directory for the APIs caches
         # cache_path: ~/.cache/kicost/Element14
-      Octopart:
-        # Octopart API Key
-        # key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
-        # API level: 3 or 4
-        # level: 4
-        # The extended API is for the Pro plan
-        # extended: false
-        # Only enabled if the key is defined
-        # enable: false
-        # Directory for the APIs caches
-        # cache_path: ~/.cache/kicost/Octopart
       KitSpace:
         # Normally enabled
         # enable: true
         # Directory for the APIs caches
         # cache_path: ~/.cache/kicost/KitSpace
+      Mouser:
+        # Mouser Part API key
+        # key: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+        # Only enabled if the key is defined
+        # enable: false
+        # Directory for the APIs caches
+        # cache_path: ~/.cache/kicost/Mouser
+      Nexar:
+        # Nexar client ID
+        # client_id: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+        # Nexar client secret
+        # client_secret: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+        # Only enabled if the client_id and client_secret are defined
+        # enable: false
+        # Country where we are buying
+        # country: US
+        # Directory for the APIs caches
+        # cache_path: ~/.cache/kicost/Nexar
       TME:
         # TME token (anonymous or private)
         # token: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX